Eshlyn greets you

 “Our ears await your every word, Your Majesty,” Eshlyn said with a graceful nod.

-“The cure you provided for the parasite was elegant.
-Potent.
-But, as with many things in life, temporary.”
+“Very well.”
+The Queen leaned forward, folding her hands atop the polished wood.
+“The cure you provided for the parasite was potent, but, as with many things in life, temporary.”
 She didn’t falter.
 Her voice remained steady, almost serene.
 It was so calm, I nearly missed what she was actually saying.
+“As of last week, the dormant sample we treated began to stir.
+Small anomalies and preliminary movement, but my herbalists say it’s continuing to mutate.”
+And then, like the final card in a half-forgotten game, her eyes settled on Dent, and so did mine.

-“If Dent’s still infected,” I continued, my voice sharp and rising despite every effort to contain it, “then maybe you could have warned us, instead of trolling us out here for bullshit wine and flattery.”
+My head snapped back to the Queen, all of it catching up to me at once.
+“Are you fucking kidding me!?”
+I blurted out, loud enough to silence every utensil at the table.
+“If Dent’s still infected,” I continued, my voice sharp and rising despite every effort to contain it, “then maybe you could have warned us, instead of trolling us out here for bullshit wine and flattery!

 The room went deathly quiet.

+Val stood in sequence, his chair scraping softly against the stone.
 I wasn’t sure, but I swore he shoved someone.
-Not hard, but enough to shift between me and the nearest soldier.
+Not hard, but enough to shift between the nearest soldier.
+He didn’t say a word, but the message was clear.

 “So you can speak after all,” the Queen said lightly.
 “How refreshing, to see a fire beneath the veil.”

-“I believe what my partner would like to express,” she said smoothly, “is that this comes as a surprise.
-And is alarming.”
+Eshlyn stood then, placing one calm hand on my shoulder, measured and grounding.
+“I believe what my partner would like to express,” she said smoothly, “...is that this comes as a surprise, and is alarming.”

-Between her hand and Val’s, I let myself be eased back into the chair.
+Between her hand and Val’s, I let myself be eased back into the chair, but I didn’t look away.
+The Queen’s chuckle lingered in my head like perfume.

+“Your clarification is appreciated, Eshlyn.”
+She paused.
+“We are nothing if not understanding,” she said calmly, “...and merciful.”
 I felt the soldier's presence fade from behind me, but her gaze lingered, not cold but assessing, like she’d just spotted a crack in the paint and was already imagining what was beneath.
+“If it wasn’t so premature and childish, I might even find it delightful,” she added, “To finally encounter someone with teeth.
+That is.”

 I didn’t respond.
 Couldn’t.
 My jaw was clenched tight enough to ache.

-“Rest assured,” she continued, her tone soft as silk, “if I had the luxury of offering answers in a more… timely fashion, I would have.
-But I don’t share rumors.
-Only truths.”
+“Rest assured,” she continued, her tone soft as silk, “If I had the luxury of offering answers in a more… Timely fashion, I would have, but I don’t share rumors, only truths.”

 She folded her hands again.
 “Here is the truth: The parasite remains.
 It is evolving.
 Quietly, persistently, and must be contained, for everyone's safety.”
 She turned her attention to Dent now, but spoke to all of us.
 “This is not a crisis yet, but it will be.
 Before that happens, I intend to snuff it out.”

-Val shifted beside me, subtle but sharp.
 Eshlyn’s fingers tapped once against the table before stilling.
 “You want us to go back?”
 She asked, voice calm but wary.

 The Queen inclined her head.
 “Yes.
 This time with a team.
 Healers.
-Herbalists.
-And another party of Ascenders, for protection and observation.”
+Herbalists, and another party of Ascenders, for protection and observation… As prepared as possible, of course,” she added, almost as an afterthought.

 “And Dent?”
 Selene asked, her first words all evening.